 | 2033 | $4.03B | Forecast |

-Expanding reimbursement frameworks, such as CPT code revisions in the United States and Germany's Digital Healthcare Act, are expected to accelerate clinical adoption and broaden the addressable patient population through 2033.
+Regulatory and reimbursement developments are catalyzing accelerated market expansion.
+CPT code revisions in the United States and implementation of Germany's Digital Healthcare Act are anticipated to broaden clinical adoption pathways and extend the addressable patient population through 2033, thereby supporting sustained market growth across key geographies.

 , SmartCardia, Wellysis, Bardy Diagnostics, MinttiHealth, Shimmer Sensing, VitalConnect, CardioComm Solution.
 The market exhibits medium concentration, with established medical device companies competing alongside specialized cardiac monitoring firms and emerging digital health startups. iRhythm Technologies has built a strong position in the long-term ambulatory patch segment through its Zio platform, while GE Healthcare and Philips Healthcare bring broad hospital infrastructure relationships that support enterprise-level remote monitoring deployments.
 Smaller players such as VitalConnect and SmartCardia are differentiating through multi-parameter biosensor integration and edge AI capabilities, targeting both clinical and home care end-user segments as the market continues to expand through 2033.